About the Clinic

 - Restorative dentistry (including operative, fixed and removable prosthodontics and implant dentistry)

 - Pediatric dentistry

 The students and residents provide dental care under the supervision of licensed dentists.

-The Hialeah Dental Clinic has one full-time faculty member, several part-time faculty members and 50 volunteer dentists from the community.
+The Hialeah Dental Clinic has three full-time faculty members, several part-time faculty members and 25 volunteer dentists from the community.
 All provide continuous supervision of the residents in the clinic.
-Seven dental assistants provide support services to the dental residents and three administrative assistants provide clerical support to the office and program.
+15 dental assistants provide support services to the dental residents and four administrative assistants provide clerical support to the office and program.
 The Hialeah Dental Clinic is one of four college-owned satellite dental clinics in the Statewide Network for Community Oral Health at the University of Florida College of Dentistry.